What to eat in Madeira? 21 typical dishes to eat in Madeira

 Bolo do Caco with Butter and Garlic

-Bolo do caco is a type of bread very appreciated in Madeira.
-You can find it all over the island served as an aperitif with butter, garlic, and parsley.
-Or in the form of sandwiches with cheese and eggs, or with pork steak (prego).
+Bolo do caco is a type of bread that is very appreciated in Madeira.
+You can find it all over the island served as an aperitif with butter, garlic, and parsley, in sandwiches with cheese and eggs, or with pork steak (prego).
 It’s simply divine, and it’s a must to eat in Madeira.

 Learn more about typical Portuguese bread

 Its name comes from the fact that it is round and flat, about 3 cm high.
 It is thought to have Arab influence.
-It is a bread with light dough and thin crust, a little leavened.
-Formerly it was cooked on a stone (caco) but nowadays it is cooked on a metal plate or frying pan.
-It is made with wheat flour but there are many recipes that use boiled sweet potatoes in addition to flour.
+It is a bread with light dough and a thin crust, a little leavened.
+Formerly, it was cooked on a stone (caco), but nowadays, it is cooked on a metal plate or frying pan.
+It is made with wheat flour, but many recipes use boiled sweet potatoes in addition to flour.

 Served warm, with garlic butter and parsley, you won’t want to miss an opportunity to eat this delight.